cuernodegazpacho/legotrain/docs/Colorimetry.md

 ## Notes

-(1) The triangle represents the [_sRGB_](https://en.wikipedia.org/wiki/SRGB#:~:text=sRGB%20is%20a%20standard%20RGB,%2D2%2D1%3A1999.)
+(**1**) The triangle represents the [_sRGB_](https://en.wikipedia.org/wiki/SRGB#:~:text=sRGB%20is%20a%20standard%20RGB,%2D2%2D1%3A1999.)
 color space, which describes the entire gamut of colors representable with fidelity by typical color devices used in consumer-level computers (displays, printers, smartphones, tablets, etc).
 This means that the colors you are seeing outside the triangle are not represented correctly by your display.
-They exist in nature, can be seen by our eyes, some are representable by certain high-end digital devices, but are only approximately represented by most computer displays.
+They "exist in nature", so to speak, because they can be seen by our eyes.
+Some are representable by certain high-end digital devices, but can only be approximately represented by most computer displays.